 - When Do I Need to Submit an Application for a Tobacco Product?

 - Determine the Appropriate Pathway to Legally Market a New Tobacco Product

 - Tips and Resources for Tobacco Product Manufacturers

 - What Happens After I Submit the Application?

 - Why Must I Comply?

 All new (i.e. non-grandfathered) tobacco products are required to obtain premarket authorization.
-If you are marketing a deemed tobacco product that is new and that was on the market as of August 8, 2016, you will need to submit a marketing application by September 9, 2020 as required by the Court, and as set forth in CTP’s compliance policy.
+If you were marketing a deemed tobacco product that is new and that was on the market as of August 8, 2016, you were required to submit a marketing application by September 9, 2020 as required by the Court, and as set forth in CTP’s compliance policy (see exception for premium cigars).
 If you want to market a new tobacco product that was not on the market as of August 8, 2016, you will need to submit a marketing application and receive authorization before marketing the product.

 Products on the market as of February 15, 2007 are considered grandfathered tobacco products.
 A grandfathered product is not a new tobacco product and does not require an application.
 Learn about your product’s potential grandfather eligibility and submit a voluntary grandfather determination request.